alexchoi330/django_project/README.md

 - Refer to initial_data.json inside the data folder for sample data

 **Assumptions**
-- No need to save the data but rather manually populate the database
+- No need to save the data but rather manually populate the database using the admin portal